 One of the Group's financial liabilities is measured at fair value at the end of each reporting period.

-The following table gives information about how the fair value of the financial liability is determined (in particular, the valuation technique(s) and inputs used).
+The following table gives information about how the fair value of the financial liability is determined

-Fair value as at Fair value Valuation technique Significant Financial liability 31/12/2013 hierarchy and key inputs unobservable input(s) Derivative component of convertible notes classified as fair value through profit or loss US\$2,515,127 Level 3 Binomial model - in this approach, certain parameters (note 26) determined by management are input into the binomial model to derive the valuation of the derivative components of the convertible notes.
-Certain parameters include: - Share Price - Conversion Price - Risk-free rate - Option life - Dividend Yield - Volatility Estimation of share price volatility, determined by reference to the historical share price of the Company (Note)
+(in particular, the valuation technique(s) and inputs used).

+Fair valu ie as at Fair value Valuation technique Significant

+Financial liability 31/12/2014 31/12/2013 hierarchy and key inputs unobservable input(s)

+Derivative components US\$1,278,924 US\$2,515,127 Level 3 Binomial model - in Estimation of share price

+of convertible notes this approach, certain volatility, determined by

+classified as fair value parameters (note reference to the historical

+through profit or loss 24) determined by share price of the Company

+management are input (Note)

+into the binomial model to

+derive the valuation of the

+derivative components of

+the convertible notes.

+Certain parameters

+include:

+Share price

+Conversion price

+Risk-free rate

+Option life

+Dividend yield

+Volatility

-Note: Please refer to Note 7b(iii) for sensitivity analysis.
+Note: Please refer to Note 7b for sensitivity analysis.